mfat/tvhplayer/README.md

 ## Features:

+With TVHplayer you can:
 - Play live TV & radio channels
 - Browse EPG
 - Schedule recordings
 - Initiate instant recordings with custom duration
 - Record live TV locally
 - Monitor your server status, signal strength and DVR
-- Uses built-in VLC player for maximum compatibility
-- Cross-platform - runs on linux, macOS and Windows
+- TVHplayer is cross-platform - runs on linux, macOS and Windows

 ## Download
 - Head to [releases](https://github.com/mfat/tvhplayer/releases) section to download the app for your operating system (Linux, MacOS or Windows)